Avalanche 1

 Information:

-This class will satisfy the Far West Division Nordic requirement for Avalanche as well as provide one elective credit for patrollers seeking advancement towards Senior.
+This class will satisfy the Far West Division Nordic requirement for Avalanche as well as provide one elective credit for patrollers seeking advancement towards Senior (if taken with the additional organized rescue module).

-Contact Keith Gail () if you have any questions.
+Contact Keith Gale () if you have any questions.

 Registration:

 Winter/Avalanche training comes with significant personal bodily risk as a direct result of the environment or prescribed lesson activities.
-As a member of an associate agency, or as an associate member of the NSP, you assume all personal liability issues as a result of class registration and participation, and all participants in NSP classes are required to sign a release of liability holding the NSP and the Instructors of the course non-liable.
+As a student of the class, you assume all personal liability issues as a result of class registration and participation, and all participants in NSP classes are required to sign a release of liability holding the NSP and the Instructors of the course non-liable.

 Student Info: